Nagaganesh21/DataScienceApps/cornwall_crime_map/readme.md

 ## Project Overview
 Carry out data analysis on a police crime dataset.
-From the data analysis prouduce a series of coordinates representing monthly crimes in Corwall.
+From the data analysis prouduce a series of coordinates representing monthly crimes in Cornwall.
 These coords are then used with Google Maps api to allow a crime scene data map to be produced in the browser.

 ## Project Steps
 Below are the steps taken to complete each component of this project.